 The laser will generate an intense beam of light, bringing energy to the treatment area.

 This beam of energy is absorbed by oxyhemoglobin, the bright red blood cells that carry oxygen and the melanin or pigment found in the skin.
 The energy causes destruction of the unwanted cells, while leaving surrounding healthy cells intact.

 During the procedure, you will wear goggles to protect your eyes from the laser.
 The procedure will be done with the patient in a reclined position.

-A thin hand piece, about the size of a pencil will direct the laser to the treatment area.
+A thin hand piece, about the size of a pencil, will direct the laser to the treatment area.

-You may experience a slight stinging sensations.
+You may experience a slight stinging sensation.
 You may also see some redness that will usually go away within two to four hours.
 Some swelling may be experienced, with this lasting only a couple of days.